The “3 to 5 Months” Wait Time, and Why It’s Disappointing

 You May Qualify for Legal Assistance

-The last thing you want if you’ve recently become disabled is for this process to take two years or longer, so it’s a good idea to speak with an experienced Social Security disability advocate or attorney before you start the application process.
+The last thing you want if you’ve recently become disabled is for this process to take two years or longer, so it’s a good idea to speak with an experienced Social Security attorney before you begin.
 Not only will they be able to help you prepare, but they also know what to do in the event that your application gets denied during the first round.
 The faster the SSA reviews and approves your claim, the faster you’ll receive the benefits you need.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!